Arturomtz8/github-inspector-telegram/README.md

 Github Inspector - Telegram bot
 ==============================

+⚠️ WARNING - It is deactivated but you can replicate the code and test it in your personal chat

 Telegram bot meant to support development community, in general, and the Go community, in particular.

 This task is achieved by providing two commands: